 Along the way, you will likely make more money through a side hustle or social security benefits.

 So this is sort of like a worst-case scenario.

 To use the post-retirement calculator, input your savings of $875,000 and your annual spending of $35,000, which is 4% of $875,000 (total nest egg).

 I ran a scenario for illustration.
 The assumptions are:

 - 25% Flexibility During Bear Markets

 This is what it looks like:

-I recommend everyone use my FIRE Spreadsheet and then the Post Retirement Calculator to do the same and crush it!
+I recommend everyone use the FIRE calculator and then the Post Retirement Calculator to do the same and crush it!

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!